 Accelerating trade integration, supported by more efficient transportation methods and the rapid adoption of the internet, caused enterprises to source and sell materials and manufacture products globally, leading to more complex and extended supply chains.
+The

+The widespread adoption of the internet further challenged retailers, creating a more complex mix of channels to serve and an increase in competitors with different business models. widespread adoption of the internet further challenged retailers, creating a more complex mix of channels to serve and an increase in competitors with different business models.
 The internet facilitated real-time communication and data exchange, enabling better coordination and collaboration among supply chain partners.
 As this happened, more capable planning and optimization tools became essential.
-Advanced Planning and Scheduling (APS) systems emerged, offering sophisticated algorithms and models to optimize various aspects of the supply chain, such as demand forecasting, production scheduling, and transportation planning.
-These tools helped companies make more informed decisions and respond more quickly to changes in demand and supply.
+Advanced Planning and Scheduling (APS) systems emerged, offering sophisticated algorithms and models to optimize various aspects of the supply chain, such as demand forecasting, production scheduling and transportation planning.
+These tools helped companies make betterinformed decisions and respond more quickly to changes in demand and supply.